mkelp/mkelp.github.io/research.md

 </div> <div style="font-size: 1.2em; line-height: 1.6;">

 <p style="margin-bottom: 1.2em;">
-    We aim to advance understanding of air quality and its intersections with human and environmental systems.
-Our work leverages innovative data science and machine learning techniques to tackle complex problems in air pollution modeling and wildfire smoke management.
-We look to approach problems from unique perspectives, uncovering insights through the exploration of unconventional methods and data sources.
+    We advance understanding of air quality and its connections to human and environmental systems.
+Using machine learning and data science as tools for scientific discovery, we tackle complex challenges in air pollution and wildfire smoke.
+Our work reveals new insights through innovative methods and unconventional data sources.
   </p>
 <br />
   <!-- Inserted image (not sideways, full width with auto-scaling) -->